This cottage cheese Alfredo sauce is the easiest way to make a creamy, high-protein pasta dinner in just 20 minutes.

 P.S.
 The sauce thickens quickly as it cools.
 If it sits too long, it can feel heavy, so this one is best served right away while it’s silky.

-Blend the cottage cheese sauce until completely smooth.
-This one step is what makes the Alfredo taste rich and traditional instead of grainy.
+Blend the sauce until completely smooth.
+This is what makes it taste like real Alfredo instead of grainy.

 📋 Tips